renebarto/baremetal/doc/04-setting-up-common-options.md

 This will again be a length story, as we will set up how we handle setting of compiler definitions and options, linker options, etc.

+If you're curious to see how this works, or just want to dive directly into the code, in `tutorials/04-setting-up-common-options` there is a complete copy of what we work towards in this section.
+Its root will clearly be `tutorial/04-setting-up-common-options`.
+Please be aware of this when e.g. debugging, the paths in vs.launch.json may not match your specific case.

 ## CMake function display_list

 We will add a function to the `cmake/functions.cmake` file: